How the Federal Tax Credit Works

 How Do I Use the Tax Credit to Pay Down My Loan?

-Mosaic’s solar loan programs are built to be flexible, simple and affordable — and, in the case of CHOICE loans, the monthly payments are specifically structured with the federal tax credit in mind.
-However, whether you opt for a CHOICE or a PLUS loan, you have the option of reducing your monthly loan payments by using your federal tax credit — or your own savings.
+Many solar loan programs are built to be flexible, simple and affordable — and, in the case of Mosaic CHOICE loans**, the monthly payments are specifically structured with the federal tax credit in mind.
+You have the ability to keep your monthly payment the same by using your federal tax credit — or your own savings.
 Here’s how it works:

-- If you make the voluntary CHOICE prepayment before the end of month 18, it can reduce your monthly payment beginning in month 19
+- If you make the 30% voluntary CHOICE prepayment before the end of month 18, your monthly payments will remain the same.

 It’s your CHOICE!

-PLUS: Mosaic’s PLUS loan product — which can be used to finance other home improvements, in addition to solar and batteries — has monthly payments that do not assume the use of the federal tax credit.
-However, if you opt to use either the tax credit or personal savings to make voluntary prepayments to reduce your loan principal in the first 18 months, your monthly payments will be reduced for the remainder of the loan term — just like CHOICE.
-However, unlike CHOICE, if you choose to not make any extra pre-payments, your monthly payments will not increase.
+Mosaic’s PLUS loan product** — which can be used to finance other home improvements, in addition to solar and batteries — has monthly payments that do not assume the use of the federal tax credit.
+However, if you opt to use either the tax credit or personal savings to make voluntary prepayments to reduce your loan principal in the first 18 months, your monthly payments may be reduced for the remainder of the loan term.
+However, if you choose to not make any prepayments, your monthly payments will not increase.

-In both the CHOICE and PLUS products, your decision of how much or whether to pay down will never change your interest rate, and there are never any prepayment penalties.
+In both the CHOICE and PLUS products, your decision of how much or whether to pay down will not change your interest rate, and there are never any prepayment penalties with a Mosaic loan.

 We highly recommend that you consult a tax advisor about your personal federal tax credit eligibility to determine if you can take advantage of the tax credit and apply it to your loan.
-For non-tax related questions, we also have a wonderful customer support team waiting to answer any additional questions you may have.
+For non-tax related questions, we also have a wonderful customer support team by phone at (866) 493-6367 or email loanservicing@joinmosaic.com waiting to answer any additional questions you may have.

 * Availability of Federal & State Tax Credits is dependent on your unique financial situation.
 Please consult a tax professional regarding your eligibility.